Three wrens influenced by a hummingbird learn from their parents we have the same needs.

 by Brian Kies

 One hot summer morning, three wrens searched for breakfast between apartment buildings.
 Hopping along at a dizzying pace, they scoured the ground for beetles, caterpillars — even spiders — but with no luck.
-From the sidewalk's edge to the yellow grass to the soft black dirt beneath the hedges, this hunger-driven pace drove another need: thirst!
+From the sidewalk's edge, across the yellow grass, to the soft black dirt beneath the hedges, their hunger-driven pace drove another need: thirst!

 Grumpkin, the oldest and usually grumpy, stopped hopping.
 "I'm burnin' up," he complained, flapping his feathers.
 "Let's go to the rail."